yingx9/tp/docs/DeveloperGuide.md

 <img src="images/Parsing.png" />

-For some commands that does not require arguments (etc: help, exit), parseArgument and validateStatement will not be called
+For some commands that does not require arguments (etc: `help`, `exit`), `parseArgument()` and `validateStatement()` will not be called

 If an invalid command is given, the nearest command will be searched for via the `suggest` function in `suggestParser`.
 If the nearest command is similar to what the user typed, it will be suggested

-For more details on each Command check them out below
+For more details on each Command, check them out [below](#implementation--return-to-contents)
 ### Command Component
 The `Command` component is linked to the `Parser` component.
 After the `Parser` filters out the correct command, that particular command will be executed.

-Each `Command` uses a `GenericList` to get events or resources to manipulate.
+Each `Command` uses a `GenericList` to get Events or Resources to manipulate.
 Then the commands will generate a `CommandResult` to give informative feedback to the user.

 <img src="images/CommandClassDiagram.png" />

 ### Storage Component

-This component of Syslib CLI is mainly responsible for reading and writing application data from and to files stored on the user’s filesystem.
-This is to allow the user to retain the data he/she has entered into Syslib CLI and be able to continue using the data when he/she starts Syslib CLI the next time.
+This component of Syslib is mainly responsible for reading and writing application data from and to files stored on the user’s filesystem.
+This is to allow the user to retain the data he/she has entered into Syslib and be able to continue using the data when he/she starts Syslib the next time.

-The following class diagram shows how the storage component’s classes and how it interacts with some other components and classes in Syslib CLI:
+The following class diagram shows how the storage component’s classes and how it interacts with some other components and classes in Syslib:

 <img src="images/StorageDiagram.png" />